baxterdemers/gerrygrade/README.md

         * For example: in the MEDSL dataset, Michigan's lower chamber had about 20 candidates competing in the general election for its 10th district.
 Upon further investigation, the MEDSL data set clipped the ones place from candidates in Districts 100-110. e.g. District 105 became Distirct 10. `Fix: Assign candidate correct district.`

 The corrections were primarily made with respect to [Ballotpedia](https://ballotpedia.org/State_legislative_elections).
 I attempted to further validate the ballotpedia content when possible e.g. visting a candidate's website to determine their politial party.

+**PGP US House of Representatives Election Results |** NC-9 was missing from the 2018 election results, so I added that data in `cleanUSHORpost1948.py`.
+I have also submitted a [PR](https://github.com/PrincetonUniversity/gerrymandertests/pull/5) to fix this in the source data and I will update this once the PR is merged.

 ## 2. Conform and Transform to gerrymetrics schema